-Sending inventory files to AbeBooks from HomeBase® 3.0 is done through our Web Service.
-The first time you attempt to send an update to AbeBooks, you will be prompted to log in with the email address and password associated with your AbeBooks bookseller account.
+Sending inventory to AbeBooks from HomeBase® 3.0 is done through our Web Service.
+The first time you attempt to send an update to AbeBooks, you will be prompted to log in with the email address and password.
+Please note HomeBase 3.0 requires your AbeBooks UserId and API key in place of the email address and password.
 Doing so will set a security token on your computer that will make logging in unnecessary for future uploads, unless:

 There are 2 ways that you can send your adds, deletes, or updates to AbeBooks: